 “The care of the Earth is our most ancient and most worthy, and after all our most pleasing responsibility.
-To cherish what remains of it and foster its renewal is our only hope.” – Wendell Berry
+To cherish what remains of it and foster its renewal is our only hope.”

-In 1960, when I was born, the world was completely precedented.
+In 1960, when I was born, the world was still precedented.
 Three years earlier, the USSR launched Sputnik into orbit.
-Rachel Carson’s prescient warning Silent Spring was two years away.
+Rachel Carson’s warning Silent Spring was two years away.
 Earth Day wouldn’t happen for another decade.
 The Internet wasn’t even a gleam in an engineer’s eye.
 The term ‘global warming’ would not debut for another fifteen years.
-The carbon dioxide content of the atmosphere was 317 parts-per-million (ppm) – still within normal going back two million years.
+The carbon dioxide content of the atmosphere in 1960 was 317 parts-per-million (ppm) – still within normal going back two million years.
 Sixty years later, we’ve added 100 ppm and pushed the climate system to a precipice.
 In 1960, the world’s wildlife was largely intact and seemed safe.
 Today, one million plant and animal species are threatened with extinction and land degradation is widespread.
 In my lifetime, humans went from a having a small impact on the planet to being the predominant force for unprecedented change on a geological scale.
 Sixty years!

-As evidence, here’s a graphic from a recent science journal.
+As evidence, here’s a graphic from a science article.
 The researchers studied global indicators to understand how fast human impacts were taking place at earth system levels – i.e., to oceans, land, and the atmosphere.
 They discovered our impact had grown from small to colossal.
 The magnitude of alterations to the natural world was (and continues to be) unprecedented, they wrote, and humans are now the primary driver of change on the planet: